oscbyspro/DiffableTextViews/README.md

 ## Equals

-Binds a style's comparison to a proxy value.
+Binds the style's equality to a proxy value.

 ```swift
 style.equals(())